-The National Highway Traffic Safety Administration (NHTSA) gave the BMW 5-Series only three stars for driver front-impact protection—a result so surprising, it was widely reported in the non-automotive press.
+The NHTSA gave the BMW 5-Series just three stars for driver front-impact protection 'a result so surprising, it was widely reported in the non-automotive press.
 Passengers have five-star protection, and all seats have five-star crash protection as judged by the federal agency.

 Edmunds also notes that the all-wheel-drive 5-Series comes with Hill Start Assist and Hill Descent Control.